AdobeDocs/federated-audience-composition.en/help/connections/home.md

 | `/v1/token` | `https://sts.googleapis.com/v1/token` | This endpoint is used for the Workload Identity Federation (WIF) flow to get the token. |
 | `/v1/projects` | `https://iamcredentials.googleapis.com/v1/projects` | This endpoint is used to impersonate a service account in the Workload Identity Federation (WIF) flow. |

 Once you've created your proxy, you're good to use it to connect with Federated Audience Composition.
+Once you deploy the proxy, you can find the full URL for your proxy listed under **Hostnames** when you select **Environments** followed by **Groups** within the **Admin** section.